Azure/azure-sdk-for-python/sdk/devcenter/azure-developer-devcenter/README.md

 In order to interact with the Dev Center service, you will need to create an instance of a client.
 An **endpoint** and **credential** are necessary to instantiate the client object.

 For the endpoint use the Dev Center URI.
 It should have the format `https://{tenantId}-{devCenterName}.{devCenterRegion}.devcenter.azure.com`.
-Set this value as the environment variable for `DEVCENTER_ENDPOINT`.

 For the credential use an [Azure Active Directory (AAD) token credential][authenticate_with_token], providing an instance of the desired credential type obtained from the [azure-identity][azure_identity_credentials] library.